benitomartin/mlops-car-prices/lambda/README.md

 - `requirements.txt`: the requirements for the Dockerfile
 - `results_printouts`: some print outs of the prediction

 I also included a .env file in the compilation of the Dockerfile.
-It is needed to add the credentials AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY in case it is not locally saved.
-A
+It is needed to add the credentials AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_DEFAULT_REGION in case it is not locally saved.

 ## Lambda Prediction